How To Polish Aluminum Engine Parts

 Filing Aluminum

-Because the depth of the pitting, I began with a 12" metal file.
-Aluminum is a soft metal and is easy to over-file.
+Because the depth of some of the pitting, I started with a 12" course metal file.

-Don't apply too much pressure - let the file do the work.
-Work slowly and evenly - you only want to remove enough metal to get to a flat, level surface.
+When filing aluminum, you don't need or want to apply much pressure--let the file do the work.
+You only want to remove enough metal to get to a flat, level surface.

 Notice the diagonal (45 degree/135 degree) swipes left by the metal file.
 This is to offset the left-right filing, which helps keep the surface flat and even.